 What is principal private residence relief?

-Making profit out of the property selling or an asset makes you liable to pay CGT on the sale.
-Under few conditions, you may get to enjoy your profits completely tax free under private residence relief .
+Making a profit out of the property selling or an asset makes you liable to pay CGT on the sale.
+Under few conditions, you may get to enjoy your profits completely tax-free under private residence relief .
 The requirement will be top-hole if you have only one home at a time.
 In that case, you just have to show some additional evidence to claim the relief.